 Blue Flower Braided

 Royal Copenhagen Blue Flower Braided, as we know it today, has been in production on the braided tableware since 1885.
 Blue Flower Braided is known for the characteristic relief border in basket weaving, which frames the blue bouquets.

 Royal Copenhagen Blue Flower Swirl saw the light of day in 1780.
 In the beginning of the 19th century, the set went out of fashion and didn't truly come back into its own until around 1868.

-Royal Copenhagen Blue Flower Angular was painted by Arnold Krogh and, as the name suggests, has a square shape.
+Royal Copenhagen Blue Flower Angular was designed in 1913 by Arnold Krogh and, as the name suggests, has a square shape.

 In accordance with a tradition that emerged in the second half of the 18th century, the cobalt blue flower bouquets were painted with the individual painter's own artistic freedom, which made the bouquets never quite the same.
 Since 1780, these painters, also known as blue painters, have signed their work with their personal initials or marks.